Thujaplicin: Oral care

 Hinokitiol is used in various oral care products, including toothpastes and oral sprays.

 Veterinary medicine

 Due to its antifungal activity against Malassezia pachydermatis, it is used in eardrop formulations for external otitis in dogs.

 Agriculture

 Considering their antifungal activity against many plant-pathogenic fungi, and pesticidal and insecticidal properties, the role of thujaplicins in agriculture is evolving, including their use in the management of different plant diseases and for controlling the postharvest decay.

 Food additive

 Thujaplicins are used as food additives in Japan.
 Due to its suppressive activity on food browning and the inhibitory activity against bacteria and fungi causing food spoilage (such as Clostridium perfringens, Alternaria alternata, Aspergillus niger, Botrytis cinerea, Fusobacterium species, Monilinia fructicola and Rhizopus stolonifer), hinokitiol is also used in food packaging as a shelf-life extending agent.
+Thujaplicinol, a tropolone, is also used in Japan as a food additive in small amount.